Lean On: Music video

 The accompanying music video for "Lean On" was directed by Tim Erem, produced by Mikhail Mehra, Akshay Multani & Per Welen, director of photography Jacob Møller.
 It was shot at ND Studios, Karjat, and Kaul Heritage City, Vasai in Maharashtra, India.
 Some scenes of the video are filmed in the Golden Hall of the Stockholm City Hall.
 It follows a premise of Major Lazer, MØ and DJ Snake engaging in modernised Bollywood dance sequences.
 It was inspired by a previous tour Major Lazer embarked on in the country.
 Speaking about the music video, Major Lazer member Diplo said:

 "When we toured there [in India] as Major Lazer, it was mind-blowing to see our fan-base and we wanted to incorporate the attitude and positive vibes into our video and just do something that embodies the essence of Major Lazer.
-Major Lazer has always been a culture mashup and to us, India feels like some kind of special creature with one foot in history and one firmly in the future."The video premiered on March 22, 2015, and has over 3 billion views on YouTube, making it the 26th most viewed video on the site.
+Major Lazer has always been a culture mashup and to us, India feels like some kind of special creature with one foot in history and one firmly in the future."The video premiered on March 22, 2015, and has 3.8 billion views on YouTube as of September 2025, making it the 32nd most viewed video on the site.

+In January 2022, MØ commented, "The video is so beautiful and amazing, but I definitely think it's cultural appropriation, for sure.
+And I'm so happy that people were making me aware of it, because, at the time, I didn't really understand."

+Lyric video

+The lyric video for "Lean On" was uploaded on YouTube on March 2, 2015.